-In this work, we propose a new method for audio superresolution.
-This method is based on the analysis model, rather than the synthesis model used in the approach of [3].
-Besides, dictionary learning technique is applied in our proposed method, while the dictionary employed in [3] is pre-defined.
+In this work, we propose a new method for the audio superresolution problem using analysis dictionary learning.
+This method is different from the approach proposed in [3] since it is based on the analysis model.
+Besides, the dictionary used is learned from training data, rather than pre-defined as in [3].
 Our proposed method is introduced in Section II.
 Simulation results for the super-resolution of piano signals are presented is Section III.
 Section IV concludes the paper.

 II.
-PROPOSED METHOD
+THE PROPOSED METHOD

 Based on the sparse analysis model, we assume that analysis representation of the HR spectrogram to be reconstructed is sparse with respect to an analysis dictionary.
-Since the analysis dictionary learned from some related data usually has the potential to adapt to a signal better as compared with a predefined dictionary [7], the first stage of our proposed method is to learn an analysis dictionary from the spectrogram of some HR audio signals.
+Since the analysis dictionary learned from some related data usually has the potential to adapt to a signal better as compared with a predifined dictionary [7], the first stage of our proposed method is to learn an analysis dictionary from the spectrogram of some HR audio signals.
 In this stage, the Analysis SimCO algorithm [9] is applied.
 After that, the HR spectrogram can be reconstructed based on the assumption that it is sparse with respect to the learned dictionary.
 This is referred to as the spectrogram reconstruction stage.
 The block diagram of our proposed method is presented in Fig. 1, where $\mathbf{Y} \in \mathbb{R}^{m \times n}$ denotes the training data for the analysis dictionary learning.
-The details of the analysis dictionary learning and the spectrogram reconstruction stages will be presented in the following subsections.
+The details of the the analysis dictionary learning and the spectrogram reconstruction stages will be presented in detail in the following subsections.